circuits/pycon/source/index.rst

   and Genetic Software Engineering
 * First prototypes were written in Java
 * In development since ~2004 (*10+ years*)
-* Had seen 30+ contributors and counting.
+* Has seen 30+ contributors and counting.

 circuits' Contributors